rjoleary/cs452-kernel/README.md

 as we can and notify them.
 We use a minheap as it has `O(log n)` push and pop while maintaining a priority queue and due to ease of implementation.

+### Circular Buffer

+A circular buffer is implemented for Plain Old Data types (in reality trivial types, less restrictive).
+It is implemented as a template so that it can be reused for the many buffering needs of the user/kernel tasks.
+The size is also dynamic in this sense, so the buffers are not restricted to a certain size (the sizes are still static however).

 ### Parsing

 The parsing code is found in `src/first/parse.cpp`.
 Parsing involves applying